30 Interesting Websites That Use WordPress as a CMS 2023

 You can view their collection by scrolling down or simply by clicking on the menu in the shop collection page.
 Each piece is pulled away from the top to reveal a new item below it.
 A helpful store locator with map is included.View Live Page

-The Next Web is an Amsterdam-based group that is keen on finding and sharing technology and bringing technical people together.
+The Next Web is an Amsterdam-based group keen on finding and sharing technology and bringing technical people together.

 The website is brimming with technology-related information in a good mixture of text and images.
 There are also interesting tech tit-bits all around the site.
-There is very little video or transition effects, so the visitor is focused on the information displayed.View Live Page
+There are very few video or transition effects, so the visitor focuses on the information displayed.View Live Page

 Five stunning landscape photographs occupy the full screen in turns in the homepage of James Brandon, a photographer.

-You can buy photographs on his website after glancing through them in the portfolio section.
+After glancing through them in the portfolio section, you can buy photographs on his website.
 Sign up for free tutorials, join workshops conducted by James, or ask him deep questions about photography or lives of photographers and he will get back to you with an answer.View Live Page

 Cienne is an online store selling fashion clothing for women.
 The clothes are well displayed in the shopping section and you can filter them to help you make your choice.